MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium.md

 ### Using Chromium-Specific Options

 Using the `EdgeOptions` class with the `UseChromium` property set to `true` gives you access to all of the same methods and properties that are available in the [ChromeOptions][SeleniumWebDriverChromeoptionsClass] class in Selenium.
-For example, just like with other Chromium browsers, use the `EdgeOptions.AddArguments()` method to run Microsoft Edge \(Chromium\) in [headless mode][WikiHeadlessBrowser] in the following code.
+For example, just like with other Chromium browsers, use the `EdgeOptions.AddArguments()` method to run Microsoft Edge \(Chromium\) in [headless mode][WikiHeadlessBrowser] in the following code sample.

 #### [C#](#tab/c-sharp/)